 DON’Ts:

-- Stop on the highway unless there is a designated camera road sign.
+• Stop on the highway for taking pictures unless there is a designated camera road sign.

 (4) Safety tips for driving in Alaska

-When driving in Alaska, it’s important to be aware of the different conditions you might encounter.
+The experience of driving in remote parts of Alaska is nothing short of an Alaskan adventure.
+It’s important to be aware of the different conditions you might encounter.
 Here are some safety tips to keep in mind:

 (5) What to do if you encounter a problem while driving in Alaska